ulfschneider/markdown-it-responsive-echarts/README.md

 When creating the config object, you have access to three generated variables you might want to use to adapt your chart to its context:

 - `containerWidth`: Will give you the current width of the chart container as a number of pixels.
-- `containerHeight`: Will give you the current height of the cart container as a number of pixels.
+- `containerHeight`: Will give you the current height of the chart container as a number of pixels.
 - `isDarkMode`: Will be true if the page is viewed in dark mode, otherwise false.

 ## Install